PUJITHA12-S/IBST-Technical_Assesment-/README.md

 * JSON-based responses allow seamless backend integration with CRM systems or APIs.
 * Optional text-to-speech (TTS) feedback enhances interactivity by confirming recognized commands vocally.
 * A Streamlit-based UI prototype provides a simple, testable frontend for interacting with the system in real time.

+# 🗂️ Part 3: Client Lifecycle Timeline Generator
+# ✅ Overview
+In the competitive world of customer relationship management (CRM), understanding the journey of a client from acquisition to churn is critical.
+Visualizing this journey helps businesses identify key touchpoints, improve engagement strategies, and reduce churn.
+This project simulates a client’s lifecycle using synthetic data and provides a timeline-based visualization of major milestones in the client’s engagement with the service.
+# 🎯 Objective
+* To generate synthetic lifecycle data representing a typical customer journey.
+* To visualize the customer’s progression through important events such as sign-up, first purchase, support interactions, renewal, and churn prediction.
+* To highlight critical milestones and enable early detection of potential churn or retention triggers through timeline visualization.
+# 📊 Key Features
+* Synthetic generation of event data with realistic timestamp gaps.
+* Clear and interactive timeline visualization using matplotlib.
+* Labeling of each milestone to aid in understanding customer behavior patterns.
+# 🧾 Conclusion
+* The Client Lifecycle Timeline Generator project effectively demonstrates how a customer’s engagement history can be simulated and visualized in a timeline format.
+This helps businesses:
+* Track and understand user behavior.
+* Identify friction points and conversion stages.
+* Leverage lifecycle analytics for better customer retention strategies.
+* This approach can be extended to real datasets and integrated into CRM dashboards, offering valuable insights for product managers, customer success teams, and data analysts